This recipe is the epitome of my blog’s theme: whole-food, plant-based, delicious. And not weird!

 - bursting with crunchy peppers and onions, creamy avocado, juicy corn and tomatoes

-Super fresh and flavorful, you'll want to make this for every summer picnic or BBQ.
+Super fresh and flavorful, you'll want to make this for every picnic or potluck all year long.

 - 1 can black beans (or 1 1/4 cups, cooked)